Valerio-Cola/WinT/README.md

 # English 🇬🇧
 ## Wordle In Your Terminal

-An Italian version of Wordle in your terminal written entirely in C. If the author of Wordle does not approve, the repository will be removed.
+An Italian and English version of Wordle in your terminal written entirely in C. If the author of Wordle does not approve, the repository will be removed.
 No code was taken from the original project.

 ## Index 📑